NEPAL

 Sub-pillar Participation in trade agreements committing to open cross-border data flows

-Lack of binding commitments to open transfers of data across borders
+Nepal has not joined any agreement with binding commitments to open transfers of data across borders.

 Coverage Horizontal